 Formula: We restocked on Costco Kirkland brand formula.
 The only delivery option is a box of four containers for $82.99.

 We also got a taste of how much money buying formula at Costco is really saving us when we had to buy a container of soy formula.
 Our baby had been having stomach issues and the doctors recommended doing a week without lactose.
-A small container of soy formula that lasted us maybe four days cost $17.99.
+A small container of soy formula that lasted us less four days cost nearly as much as a container of Kirkland formula.

-Feeding gear: I picked up an extra Tommee Tippee silicone pocket bib from a neighbor for free.
+Feeding gear: I picked up an extra silicone pocket bibs from a neighbor for free.
 We’ve found pocket bibs very helpful in reducing the amount of food hitting the floor.
 Our baby now fishes out and eats food from the pocket too, which is pretty adorable.

-I also bought a pack of four new straw cups for $2.
-These were basically the same price as Amazon but I liked not having to put in a delivery order.
+I also bought a pack of four new straw cups from Facebook.
+These were basically the same price as online but I liked not having to put in a delivery order.
 We wanted straw cups after Feeding Littles’ open cup drinking guide changed their view on 360 cups.
+[UPDATE 2022: we still use these take and toss cups all the time, and they’ve held up well to toddler abuse]

 Toddler feeding course: I bought the Feeding Littles Toddler Feeding Course when they were donating all the course fees to a social justice group in Minneapolis.
 I really appreciated their anti-racism efforts and have found their instagram both helpful and enjoyable, so I was happy to support their fundraising.